wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 we were using a very small $$\tau$$, we were effectively running our experiements with hard-updates at a very high frequency (1 update per 4 steps) instead of soft-updates.
-This seemed to be working fine for the Lunar Lander environment (we increased $$\tau$$ to 0.1 to make it work), but didn't work at all in the banana environment.
+This seemed to be working fine for the Lunar Lander environment (we increased $$\tau$$ to make it work), but didn't work at all in the banana environment.

 * The minibatch size was kept the same (64).
 As we are not using any big network nor using high dimensional inputs (like images) we don't actually have to worry much